WELCOME TO OUR SUGAR HOUSE

 in the press

 We were thrilled to have Laura Peters from the Newsleader come visit our farm.
-Her description of the sugar shack nailed it.
+Her description of the sugar house nailed it.

 You enter the kitchen portion of their sugar shack, which is a small wood cabin that sits on their property.
 You're instantly hit with the sweet smell of maple syrup.
 It's the kind of smell that lingers and tickles your nostrils.